 Module 5.
-TEACH Space 15 hrs
+Teach Space (15 hrs)

-This module is a list of suggested activities that helps to achieve the aim, objectives and outcome of the course; which will be determined by the concerned teacher.
+This module is a list of suggested activities that help to achieve the aim, objectives and outcome of the course; which will be determined by the concerned teacher.
 Assessment for this module is strictly internal.

-- 1. Micropreparations and microscopic observations of vegetative and reproductive structures of model genera of Pteridophytes and gymnosperms. - 2.
+- 1. Micro preparations and microscopic observations of vegetative and reproductive structures of model genera of Pteridophytes and gymnosperms. - 2.
 Documentation of Pteridophyte and gymnosperm diversity in various nearby places. - 3.
 Documentation of the practical works videos, microscopic photographs and other drawings by the student for evaluation as soft copy and/or hard copy.